actions/toolkit/packages/artifact/README.md

 2. Uploading to the same named Artifact multiple times.

-    Due to the behavior of how Artifacts are created in this new version, it is no longer possible to upload to the same named Artifact multiple times.
-You must either split the uploads into multiple names Artifacts, or only upload once.
+    Due to how Artifacts are created in this new version, it is no longer possible to upload to the same named Artifact multiple times.
+You must either split the uploads into multiple Artifacts with different names, or only upload once.

 ## Quick Start